Zerzavot/Threads-OS-HW3/README.md

  I have 2 part of stage in this homework:<br>
  First one threads1.c file detect sentences and threads return the number of sentences.<br>
- Second one threads2.c file detect sentences but dont return the numbers to main function.<br>
+ Second one threads2.c file detect sentences but dont return the numbers to main function.
+Print process working in thread function<br>

  ## References